-Editor's note: It is FFS whether some alternative way to identify the DCS is to be added.

 - The NG-RAN of the Onboarding network includes information in the SIB so that the UE can discover and select an appropriate O-SNPN.

 Editor's note: whether an explicit indication towards the network from the UE is used indicating that the registration is for onboarding is FFS.